enricodeleo/wpacked/README.md

 Clean, versionable, quick.

+## New!
+Heroku/Dokku ready

+This project will be automatically built and ready to go just pushing the repository itself to Heroku or Heroku-like environments like Dokku.
+It will be ran under nginx (slightly optimized with gzip and assets caching).

 ## Background

 I really like developing using the Node.js-ecosystem.
 I love to make my projects modular with npm and bower, I adore the easy dependency management.